biati-digital/alfred-calculate-anything/README.md

 Finally if you still don't remember the unit abbreviation or it's name simply type **calculate list** and select **List Available Units** you can type to filter, etc.

+### Units Options
+The following options are available for the currency.
+Simply launch Alfred and type **calculate configure** and select any of the options below.
+[View the configuration section for more info](#configuration)

+- **Set System of Measurement**
+Here you can define your System of Measurement, this option is still in development but as the workflow grows this might be necessary for US users, by default the metric system will be used but you can define **imperial or metric**

 Here is a list of all available units and their names just to make this Readme long.

 #### Available Length units